-Dawn Potter directs the Frost Place Conference on Poetry and Teaching, held each summer at Robert Frost's home in Franconia, New Hampshire.
-She works extensively as a visiting writer in the schools and as a freelance editor for literary and academic presses.
+Dawn Potter is the creative director of the Frost Place Studio Sessions as well as the director of the Frost Place Conference on Poetry and Teaching, both associated with Robert Frost's home in Franconia, New Hampshire.
+In addition, she directs the high school writing program at Monson Arts.
+When not teaching, she works as a manuscript consultant and as a freelance editor for literary and academic presses.

 Dawn was a finalist for the 2020 National Poetry Series.
 She is the author or editor of nine books of prose and poetry--most recently, the forthcoming poetry collection Accidental Hymn.
 Her memoir, Tracing Paradise: Two Years in Harmony with John Milton, won the 2010 Maine Literary Award in Nonfiction, and she has received grants and fellowships from the Elizabeth George Foundation, the Writer's Center, and the Maine Arts Commission.
 Her poems and essays have appeared in the Beloit Poetry Journal, the Sewanee Review, the Threepenny Review, the Times Literary Supplement, and many other journals in the United States and abroad.